-Through the nature of Wiki Walking, TV Tropes itself has a tendency to give support to Youtube videos that illustrate a certain trope.
-These videos would otherwise probably fall into the yt obscurity, and thus you may see a top comment saying "Who else got here from TV Tropes?"
+Through the nature of Wiki Walking, TV Tropes itself has a tendency to give support to YouTube videos that illustrate a certain trope.
+These videos would otherwise probably fall into YouTube obscurity, and thus you may see a top comment saying "Who else got here from TV Tropes?"

 Newbie Boom: This wiki gets a Newbie Boom each time an outside community links in. xkcd linked here once and killed the server for part of a day.

 Old Shame: Many longtime tropers are ashamed of the former Troper Tales and Fetish Fuel sections of the site, and for good reason.
 The entries there were so... uh, off-color, giving wayToo Much Information about the tropers who posted there, that they damn near dragged this site's reputation down to the level of 4chan.
 Thankfully, it was removed and will never come back.
-The two sections are now hosted on separate sites.
+The two sections were moved to separate sites, which are now both offline.

 Vaporware: The 2.0 update has been touted for years as a significant overhaul of the wiki, particularly in terms of how convenient editing and maintenance would be with it.
 Since it was announced, there have been more minor updates instead, such as 2018's 1.8 update.